ayshahrah/seg/index.md

 ### Principles

-To be a professional in software engineering, you have to guide yourself by adopting some important principles, including purpose, ambition, passion, focus, self-motivation, self-learning, seriousness, and patience.
-Without such principles, it would be very difficult to be in a mastery level of software engineering.
+There are some important principles to guide yourself in your self-learning journey.
+The principles are purpose, ambition, passion, focus, self-motivation, self-learning, seriousness, and patience.
+These principles can help you to get into a mastery level of software engineering.

 ![](Slide5.JPG "Principles")

 ### Framework

-The SEG is inspired by a framework that combines three essential components to master software engineering, including learner (acquiring technical and non-technical skills), methodology (adopting lean, agile, and DevOps), and technology (using next-generation technologies, such as ALM, IoT, cloud computing, etc.).
+A framework of three components inspires the scope of the SEG.
+The first component is the "learner" who has to get technical and non-technical skills.
+The second component is the "methodology" to manage the process of software development (e.g. lean, agile, and DevOps).
+The third component is the "technology" to support software development (e.g. ALM, IoT, and cloud computing).

 ![](Slide7.JPG "Framework")